adtac/climate/README.md

 ![image](https://i.imgur.com/tJudq4U.gif)

 **climate** provides a huge number of command line options for developers to automate their Linux system.
+Check out the Commands section below to see the whole list of available commands.

+This tool can be extremely helpful to learn various unix commands too.
+There is an option to print each each command before they're executed to help you memorize them over time.

 ## Installation